Digital Photography Tips, Tutorials and Resources

 You may also need to look at other elements of your picture to improve its overall appearance.
 For instance, you might adjust:

-- Contrast: Making the difference between your whites and blacks more prominent is a good way to give more depth to your photo if you’re concerned that your exposure issues have made your image too “flat.”
+- Contrast: Making the difference between your whites and blacks more prominent is a good way to give more depth to your photo.
+If you’re concerned that your exposure issues have made your image too “flat,” this trick will help.

-- Highlights and shadows: Most photographers start editing their photos by using the highlights and shadows sliders.
+- Highlights and shadows: Many photographers start editing their photos by using the highlights and shadows sliders.
 RAW files give you much more detail when it comes to working with shadows and highlights, but you’ll still need to be careful about how much of an adjustment you make.
 Going too far in either direction can make your image look very obviously edited.

 - Clarity: This slider is great for when you’re enhancing the exposure of your images, as it adjusts the difference between your dark and light edges.
 The clarity slider improves things in your image and gives your photo more of an impact.